WiktorMaciejewski/POS-System/README.md

 # POS-System
-Project to polish and improve c#, winforms and sql knowledge
+Personal project to polish and improve c#, winforms and sql knowledge

 Note: the barcode generator requires the user to copy the "Code 128" & "EAN-13" font files into "C:\Windows\Fonts" folder.
 Otherwise, the generator will not work as desired.